Digital Nomad

 There are two application pathways:

-From within Brazil: Applicants already in Brazil (for example, on a tourist visa) can apply for residence authorization through the MigranteWeb online system, paying the GRU fees (approximately R$ 204.77 for the residence card plus R$ 168.13 for processing) and submitting documentation digitally.
-Processing may take up to 3 months.
+From within Brazil: Applicants already in Brazil (e.g., on a tourist visa) can apply for residence authorization through the MigranteWeb online system, paying the GRU fees (approximately R$ 204.77 for the residence card plus R$ 168.13 for processing).
+Standard processing takes 30–45 business days, with expedited processing available in 20–30 business days for an additional fee.
+EU nationals may enter Brazil as tourists for up to 90 days without a visa and apply via MigranteWeb during that period.

-After entering Brazil or receiving approval, holders must register with the Federal Police to obtain the CRNM (Carteira de Registro Nacional Migratório), which is required for opening bank accounts, signing contracts, and accessing public services.
-Registration must occur within 90 days of entry (consular route) or 30 days of approval publication (in-Brazil route).
+After entering Brazil or receiving approval, holders must register with the Federal Police to obtain the CRNM (Carteira de Registro Nacional Migratório), required for opening bank accounts, signing contracts, and accessing public services.

 Country